White Friday (1916)

-Gran Poz summit Avalanches
+Gran Poz summit avalanches

-The Austro-Hungarian Kaiserschützen military barracks were built on the Gran Poz summit (approximately 11,000 ft, approximately 3.35km, above sea level) of Mount Marmolada.
+The Austro-Hungarian Kaiserschützen military barracks were built on the Gran Poz summit (approximately 11000 ft above sea level) of Mount Marmolada.
 The wooden barracks were built in August of the summer of 1916, to house the men of the 1st Battalion of the Imperial Rifle Regiment Nr.III (1.Btl.
 KschRgt.III).
 The location of the barracks was planned to be well situated to protect it from Italian attack and provide a defense atop the contested Mount Marmolada.
 The barracks was placed along rock cliffs to protect it from direct enemy fire and the location was out of high-angle mortar range.

 During the winter of 1916, heavy snowfall and a sudden thaw in the Alps created conditions ripe for avalanches.
 From the beginning of December, the snow pile-up was recorded at 8–12 m atop the summit.
 The Austro-Hungarian commander of the 1.
 Btl.
 KschRgt.III, Captain Rudolf Schmid, noticed the imminent danger his company faced.
 Out of fear his position would be soon untenable, Capt.
 Schmid wrote a request to his superior, Field Marshal Lieutenant Ludwig Goiginger of the 60th Infantry Division.
-The appeal was ultimately turned down to vacate the base atop Gran Poz summit.
+The appeal to vacate the base atop Gran Poz summit was ultimately turned down.
 In the eight days before the avalanche, additional heavy snowfall disrupted telephone lines of communication and left each outpost stranded with a lack of supplies.